 Does your company have a network and remote work security plan and policies?
 If you didn’t have one in place prior to your workforce leaving the office, it’s still not too late to create one and act on it.

 Network security policies provide a roadmap for how you plan to secure and protect your organization’s IT infrastructure.
 The first step in creating a network security plan is to perform a risk analysis.
-We recommend you engage a Managed Security Services Provider (MSSP) experienced in the task to help complete the analysis.
+We recommend you engage a Managed Security Services Provider (MSSP), like Net at Work, experienced in the task to help complete the analysis.
 An MSSP has access to vulnerability testing tools that most companies do not.
 The actual network security policy is a written document that defines your security guidelines and practices.
 Make this a living document that is updated frequently.

 2. Start at the end